iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG3|\

-Besides the native features of the Google Docs, you have more features by click the ``Show Markup Panel`` or the ``Commit to Github`` on the Add-ons/GGeditor menuitem.
-This “Show Markup Panel” helps you to insert special markups and convert the document into reST file.
+Besides the native features, you have more features by click the ``Show Markup Panel`` or the ``Commit to Github`` on the Add-ons/GGeditor menuitem.

+The “Show Markup Panel” helps you to insert special markups, to see the converted content in reStructuredText, or to download the generated files.

 .. _h10487d767c3543552c4f797d453d593f: